-Receiving an invitation to attend an interview is one of the most exciting elements of Co-op.
-There’s a few guidelines that you’ll need to adhere to in the interview process, which we’ve outlined below.
+Receiving an invitation to attend an interview is one of the most exciting elements of the Arts & Science Co-op Program.
+Here are some guidelines to adhere to in the interview process:

-Remember: As a U of T Co-op student, you’re an ambassador of both the program and of the university.
-As such, our employers expect the utmost in responsibility and professionalism from you, and missing an interview not only jeopardizes your reputation, but also puts the co-op program and the University in a poor light.
+Remember: As a U of T Co-op student, you’re an ambassador of both the program and of the University.
+As such, our employers expect the utmost in responsibility and professionalism from you.
+Missing an interview not only jeopardizes your reputation, but also puts the co-op program and the University in a poor light.

 In particular circumstances, it may be possible to withdraw your candidacy for a position after you have completed the interview.
 These types of requests are evaluated on an individual basis.